wiscsg/wis-csg-2018/README.md

 ## Raw data

 The raw file of the surey data is available in the [data folder](https://github.com/csgsciencesurvey/WISCSG2018/tree/master/data).
 Please note that any information that can be traced back to our respondent's identity have been removed.
+The original set of questions and possible choices can be seen by [downloading the pdf file](https://github.com/csgsciencesurvey/WiS-CSG/raw/master/data/wiscsg2018-survey-preview.pdf) of the suvey.

 *Zenodo link and DOI will be added soon.*